TxnLab/reti/docs/overview.md

       their relative % of the pool being based on their % of the total (minus the stake of the partial epoch stakers!).
     * The partial epoch holders will be full holders in the next epoch, assuming they don't add stake again.
 Each time adding stake resets their clock in the epoch.
     * Some validators epochs might be as short as 1 day, so the differences will be small but preventing gaming is still critical.
-  * Users can remove stake at will, being able to remove their tracked 'ledger balance' (which continues to compound and grow as reward epochs occur).
+  * Users can remove stake at will as well as any awarded reward tokens (optionalº, being able to remove their tracked 'ledger balance' (which continues to compound and grow as reward epochs occur).
+    * The contract will allow anyone to call to 'pay out staker X' rewarded community tokens - this will allow projects to pay to do automated drops of their community token via their staking pools.
+It may be expensive to do this for each staker, but the option will remain.

 * Reti node daemon
-  * Is a combination CLI / Service daemon that will run on Linux / OSX / Windows and which node runners will run as a background service.
+  * Is a combination CLI / Service daemon that will run on Linux / OSX and which node runners will run as a background service.
-  * This service will act as the configuration agent, letting users configure the validator, add pools, etc.
+  * This service can act as the configuration agent, letting users configure the validator, add pools, etc. but the UI for it will be easiest choice (because of wallet integrations.
   * Each node daemon will have access to a 'manager' account hot-wallet which it can sign transactions with.
 This manager account can be switched out by the owner of that validator to a new account at will if there is a compromise.
-The only accounts that can ever remove user funds are stakers removing only their balance.
+The only accounts that can ever remove user funds are stakers removing only their (compounded) balance.
+Other accounts can trigger sending of 'reward tokens' to stakers though as this can only pay out to the staker and no one else.
   * On each node, it will monitor the staking pools defined and automatically create short-lived (no more than 30d) participation keys with that nodes algod instance.
   * The participation keys will be monitored for expiration and new keys will be created in advance so that its always online.